jdasilva22/Coursera-R-Cleaning-Data/README.md

 The Github directory contains the following files:
-	tidydata.csv ---- contains a tidy data set, which is one of the outputs of the runanalysis() function summarydata.csv --- the seond output from the runanalysis() function.
+	tidydata.txt ---- contains a tidy data set, which is one of the outputs of the runanalysis() function summarydata.txt --- the seond output from the runanalysis() function.
 Uses the data set from tidydata to create an average for each variable for 			each activity and each subject
 	CodeBook.md ---- a code book that describes the variables, the data, and the transformations that were peformed run_analysis.R --- A script that transforms the "UCl HAR Daaset" into a tidy data set, and a second summarized data set.